 Applicants are considered based on their probable success at Northwestern College as indicated primarily by high school grades, class rank and test scores.
 To increase your chances of receiving the most financial aid possible, you should apply early during your senior year of high school.
 Once all the appropriate forms have been submitted, you can expect to hear from Northwestern regarding the status of your application within 2 weeks.

 Or, if you prefer to submit a paper copy, you can download the application.
-Once completed, your application should be mailed to the Northwestern College admissions office along with the $25 fee for submitting a paper copy.
+Once completed, your application should be mailed to the Northwestern College admissions office.

 Arrange for an official copy of your high school transcript to be sent to Northwestern College.

 - If you’ve already taken the ACT or SAT, your scores will appear on your high school transcript.
 If you’ve not taken one of those tests, do so and indicate you want your scores sent to us.
 (Northwestern’s ACT code: 1346; Northwestern’s SAT code: 6490).

 Once you’ve applied and are accepted, you can begin thinking about how to pay for college.
 An important first step is completing a FAFSA (Free Application for Federal Student Aid).
 FAFSA’s are filed after January 1.
 Visit our financial aid website for step-by-step instructions, timelines and other information that will help make college affordable for you.